iann0036/tf-cfn-provider/docs/providers/google/ComputeSecurityPolicy.md

 `Name` - (Required) The name of the security policy.

+`Description` - (Optional) An optional description of this security policy.
+Max size is 2048.

 `Project` - (Optional) The project in which the resource belongs.
 If it is not provided, the provider project is used.

 `Rule` - (Optional) The set of rules that belong to this policy.
 There must always be a default rule (rule with priority 2147483647 and match "\*").
 If no rules are provided when creating a security policy, a default rule with action "allow" will be added.
 Structure is documented below.

 ### Rule Properties

-`Description` - (Optional) An optional description of this rule.
-Max size is 64.

 `Action` - (Required) Action to take when `Match` matches the request.
 Valid values: * "allow" : allow access to target * "deny(status)" : deny access to target, returns the  HTTP response code specified (valid values are 403, 404 and 502).

 `Priority` - (Required) An unique positive integer indicating the priority of evaluation for a rule.
 Rules are evaluated from highest priority (lowest numerically) to lowest priority (highest numerically) in order.

 `Match` - (Required) A match condition that incoming traffic is evaluated against.
 If it evaluates to true, the corresponding `Action` is enforced.
 Structure is documented below.

+`Description` - (Optional) An optional description of this rule.
+Max size is 64.

 `Preview` - (Optional) When set to true, the `Action` specified above is not enforced.
 Stackdriver logs for requests that trigger a preview action are annotated as such.